tomhenrich/plex/Users/Welcome.md

    * Plex will automatically subscribe you to their emails.
 Visit [plex.tv/email-preferences](https://www.plex.tv/email-preferences/) to unsubscribe.

 2. **[Install the Plex app](https://www.plex.tv/apps-devices/)** on your streaming device of choice and sign in.
-   * Plex charges a one-time $5 activation fee on iOS and Android phones, but other devices do not have this restriction.
+   * Plex charges a one-time $5 activation fee on iOS and Android phones[^1], but other devices do not have this restriction.

 3. **[Set up your app](https://support.plex.tv/articles/customizing-the-apps/)** to remove their default services and pin my stuff to your navigation.
    * The steps are a little different for each device, but the idea is the same everywhere: open the navigation, select "More" to find my libraries and pin them, and do the opposite for their default services.